abhatta1234/Image-Retrieval-Explore/README.md

 ## Performance Results

 The performance comparison across models and search methods:

+> Need to update the result and explain after it is done

 | Method | MobileNet | ResNet18 | CLIP |
 |--------|-----------|----------|------|